|Nutrition Facts (per serving)|

 Green pepper rings, for garnish

-4 mint leaves, thinly sliced, or a handful of chopped parsley
+4 mint or parsley leaves, thinly sliced, for garnish

-Combine the yogurt, salt, black pepper, turmeric, mustard, curry powder, cardamom, lemon juice, and vinegar in a large glass or plastic bowl.
+Combine the yogurt, lemon juice, vinegar, salt, black pepper, curry, turmeric, mustard, and cardamom in a large glass or plastic bowl.

-Add the cubed chicken into the bowl, toss to combine, cover with plastic wrap, and place in the refrigerator for 1 to 4 hours.
+Add the cubed chicken to the bowl and toss to combine.
+Cover and refrigerate for 1 to 4 hours.

-Remove the chicken pieces and thread onto skewers, alternating with the sliced onion, using about 5 pieces of chicken per skewer.
+Prepare a medium (350°F to 375°F) gas or charcoal grill fire.
+Remove the chicken pieces and thread onto skewers, alternating with pieces of onion, using about 5 pieces of chicken per skewer.